 About Pythium Root Rot of Onions

 Onion pythium root rot can infect onion plants any time soil is moist for extended periods, but it tends to be most severe in rainy weather when days are hot, and nights are warm.
 The fungus also lives on plant debris and in weed roots and may be spread by overirrigation and splashing water.
+Onion seeds may be killed before germination, or infection may show up a few weeks later.
+The disease also appears on other members of the allium family, including leeks and garlic.

 Symptoms of Onion Pythium Root Rot